IanAWatson/smi2png/README.md

 - smiles_col: the column in which the smiles is found (def 1)

-- id_col: the column in which the name is found (def 2)
+- id_col: list of columns in which the name is found (def 2)

 - sep: the column separator in the input file (def space)